 - If your goal is to diversify your income or fund your retirement by investing in other things, then make sure you've set aside a budget to do this!

-- If your goal is to build up dozens (or hundreds?) of streams of passive income from seller financed land deals, then make sure you're selling your properties this way!
+- If your goal is to build up dozens (or hundreds?) of passive income streams from seller-financed land deals, then make sure you're selling your properties this way!

 - If your goal is to quit your job and spend more time with your family, then make sure you've got a game plan to quit your job and make more time for your family!